 Defining the right objectives can help you avoid disappointment.
 Choosing the wrong PMS can have a major impact on the management of your hotel's operations, and as such, it's a decision you shouldn't take lightly.

-While choosing a Property Management System, the first step is to conduct a thorough assessment to establish precise requirements.
 In order to do this, it's important to consider different processes, operations, distribution partners, and functions.
 Most importantly, you need to consider the software's features.

 After creating a list of needs and requirements for the PMS, you need to place each of them in specific order as per overall importance.
 This can be used as a list of priorities for choosing an ideal Property Management System.

-Aside from the random but potentially crucial requirements you might have depending on the type of property, (for instance, if you have regular electricity or internet cuts, you might need to consider a PMS with offline access), most hotel needs are rather generic:
+Aside from the random but potentially crucial requirements you might have depending on the type of property, (for instance, if you have regular electricity or internet cuts, you might consider a PMS with offline access), most hotel needs are rather generic:

 This is crucial as it can greatly restrict your choice!